Skip to Main Content

 If you are voting in person, your voter registration will tell you where to go (your polling place).
 Make a plan to travel to your polling place!
 If you think you will need time off work or class to travel to the polls, let the appropriate people know.

 If you are voting by mail, you can request a ballot be sent to your address.
-Fill it out and be sure to have your ballot in by the mail-in deadline.
-The Saint Louis Post-Dispatch has a guide on understanding mail-in ballots that includes dates and other requirements.

 If you need your ballot notarized, the S&T Library has free notary services available.
 Email us to set up an appointment.
+Other local notaries include

 Know Your Candidates, Issues, and Ballot Measures